-The midterm as a Take Home Exam will be given on 25th of October midnight.
-You are expected to send the answers to me before midnight 27th of October.
+Both midterm and final will be Take Home Exam.
+Midterm will be given on 28th of February midnight.
+You are expected to send the answers to me before midnight 2nd of March.
 If for any reason you are not able to take the midterm, in case you have a valid excuse, the weight of final exam on your course grade will increase to 80%.